• About

 Context

-An enterprise AI platform wanted to add GenAI capabilities.
-The initial spec framed this as a separately-named, separately-priced add-on, scoped to launch in a planned marketplace alongside the platform.
-Extensive on the technical side but vague on users: three predefined personas, no evidence on which was primary, and an undecided third-party integration.
-12 weeks to figure it out.
-My scope: research, persona narrowing, user flows, and design across three iterations to a final product vision.
-Engineering, hosting, and infrastructure sat with other teams.
+An enterprise AI platform wanted to add GenAI capabilities, and the initial spec framed this as a separately-named, separately-priced add-on, scoped to launch in a planned marketplace alongside the platform.
+Extensive on the technical side, but vague on users, with three predefined personas, no evidence on which was primary, and an undecided third-party integration.

 The product definition shift

-The most valuable design work wasn't on the interface.
+The most valuable design work wasn't the interface, it was figuring out what the product should be

-Through 6 user interviews, 12 usability tests, focus groups, and an in-person playtest with the client's AI scientists, we narrowed to the AI developer as the primary user.
-32 international data scientists and developers spoke with us across the project.
-Access was a problem initially.
-Once in front of them, insights came fast.
+Through 6 user interviews, 12 usability tests, focus groups, and an in-person playtest with the client's AI scientists, we narrowed the persona to the AI developer as the primary user.
+32 international data scientists and developers spoke with us across the project, and access was the hard part initially, but once we were in front of them, the insights came fast.

 Designing a smarter GenAI workflow for AI developers

 Twelve key insights shaped the direction.
-Users wanted full customisation, not just quickstart options.
-They expected AI assistance as a baseline.
-Bundling features created confusion, not simplicity.
-The third-party tool wrapped into the experience had its own brand, and most users didn't recognise it.
-We removed the brand references and surfaced the feature by what it did for the user.
+Users wanted full customisation, where the brief had assumed quickstart options would do.
+AI assistance was expected as a baseline, and bundling features added confusion where it was meant to add simplicity.
+The third-party tool wrapped into the experience had its own brand, but most users didn't recognise it, so we removed the brand references and surfaced the feature by what it did for the user.

-The shift: the product stopped being a separately-named add-on.
-It became a renamed premium feature of the core platform, embedded in the project creation workflow.
+The shift: the product stopped being a separately-named add-on and became a renamed premium feature of the core platform, embedded in the project creation workflow.

 Designing a smarter GenAI workflow for AI developers

-From bolt-on add-on to core feature: how the product definition shifted.
+From bolt-on add-on to core feature, with the product definition shifted in the process

 Designing a smarter GenAI workflow for AI developers